To contact an individual Supervisor, follow the links below to Supervisor's home pages to find contact information.

 To find your supervisor or identify your supervisory district, click here to search using your address.

-To email all 18 Milwaukee County Supervisors, click here.
+To email all 18 Milwaukee County Supervisors with one email message, click here.

 To email all members of a County Board committee, visit the Standing Committees page.